Chen-Abudi/mini-project-management/README.md

 ## 🔎 Intro:

-This a practice project showcasing a project management.
+This a practice project in React, showcasing a project management web app.

 ## 🧰 🛠️ Tech Stack & Techniques: